ERS-HCL/ts-collaborate/README.md

 ## Usage

 This monorepo is setup for a dummy `@thefakeorg/` NPM organization.
-There are 2 packages by default:
+There are 4 shared packages:

+- `@thefakeorg/react` - React shared component library
-- `@thefakeorg/react` - A placholder React component
+- `@thefakeorg/react` - React Native shared component library
 - `@thefakeorg/utils` - A utils packages
+- `@thefakeorg/store` - A redux store

 Unlike other TSDX templates, the developer experience for this template is currently a bit more manual.